hanane-issa/python-crash-course/_build/html/_sources/module1/module_1f_packages.md

 However, you still need to import them since Python needs to know which tools you're planning to use.
 Think of it as your workshop—you have access to all the tools in the toolbox, but you still have to take the right tool out before you can use it.
+You can find a list of built-in Python modules [here](https://docs.python.org/3/py-modindex.html).

 ```{note}
 Why doesn't Python load modules by default?